General Registration Questions

 Enter the TTB Basic Permit/Brewers Notice number of the brewery producing the beer on your registration entry.
 Any award won by a contract brand is property of the winning contract brewery which owns the brand, not the brewery producing the beer.

 Pricing depends on what you’re doing, and if you’re a member of the Brewers Association.
 See pricing details.

 NEW THIS YEAR – you’ll register all of your brewery & beer information during this time.
 See detailed information.

 Is my brewery eligible to enter the competition and/or festival?

-Breweries must meet ALL THREE of the following conditions as of June 18, 2019.
+Breweries must meet ALL THREE of the following conditions at the time of registration.
 Breweries not meeting these criteria, homebrewers, and breweries in planning (i.e. not open, operational, or meeting the criteria below) as of this date are not eligible to enter.